 The general fund is the chief operating fund of the City.
-At the end of the current year, unassigned fund balance of the general fund was \$1,240,161.
+At the end of the current year, unassigned fund balance of the general fund was \$1,713,486.
 As a measure of the general fund's liquidity, it may be useful to compare both the unassigned fund balance and total fund balance to total fund expenditures.
-Both unassigned and total fund balance represents 34 percent of total general fund expenditures.
-The general fund demonstrated an overall decrease of \$25,815.
-Revenue increased over the prior year primarily due to increases in property and sales tax.
-Expenditures also increased compared to the prior year due to increases in personnel costs, group insurance, and contracted services.
+Both unassigned and total fund balance represents 48 percent of total general fund expenditures.
+Revenue increased over the prior year primarily due to increases in sales tax revenue, as well as intergovernmental revenue, which can be attributed to reimbursement from FEMA.
+Expenditures also decreased by \$111,880 compared to the prior year.
+With both the increase of revenue and decrease in expenditures, the general fund demonstrated an overall increase of \$473,325.

-The debt service fund has a total fund balance of \$419,906, all of which is restricted for the payment of debt service.
-The net increase in fund balance during the year was \$143,462.
+The debt service fund has a total fund balance of \$423,795, all of which is restricted for the payment of debt service.
+The net increase in fund balance during the year was \$3,889.
 This increase can be attributed to the increase in property taxes for the year.